 The Important Differences Between Part-Time and Full-Time Hours You Need to Know

-In October 2024, just over 28 million people in the US were employed part-time, compared to almost 134 million full-time employees.
-The reasons for working part-time and full-time differ greatly.
-Some may prefer the flexibility of part-time work to care for dependents or focus on personal projects.
-Others need to work full time as they are the sole source of income in the household.
+In 2024, just over 28 million people in the US were employed part-time, compared to almost 134 million full-time employees.
+The reasons for working part-time vs. full-time differ greatly.
+Some employees may prefer the flexibility of part-time hours, while others might need to work full-time if they are the sole source of income in their household, for example.

-However, within federal agencies, the US Office of Personnel Management defines part-time work as less than 40 hours per week.
-There are no minimum hours for part-time work.
-Employees who participate in job sharing can work a maximum of 32 hours per week.
+However, within federal agencies, the US Office of Personnel Management defines part-time employment as less than 40 hours per week.
+Additionally, employees who participate in job sharing can work up to 32 hours per week, within available resources and at an agency’s discretion.

 In the US, the Fair Labor Standards Act (FLSA) establishes guidelines that affect all employees.
 But the FLSA doesn’t define part-time or full-time employment—this is determined by the employer.